fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.7.txt

 # switch over iop to new revision
 kubectl patch -n istio-system --type merge iop/istio-control-plane -p '{"spec":{"revision":"1-7-6"}}'

-# wait for state to go HEALTHY
+# wait for state to go HEALTHY with 1-7-6
 watch kubectl get -n istio-system iop

 # only 1-7-6 will be present
-$ istio-operator/show-istio-versions.sh
+istio-operator/show-istio-versions.sh